joslinpr/literate-bassoon/Readme.txt

+     • [1]Book of Knowledge

+          • [2]Readme.md

-# Book of Knowledge
+                               Book of Knowledge

-## Readme.md
+Readme.md

    This is the Book of Knowledge, an unstructed store of miscellaneous things I need to remember.

    Files without an extension probably need conversion to markdown.
-Use *glow* to view them, or review the .txt versions.
+Use glow to view them, or review the .txt versions.

  $ glow -s PRJ.json -w $COLUMNS